Britney Spears fans convinced singer just ‘shaded’ sister Jamie Lynn

 Britney Spears has condemned someone who “never showed up” when she needed them for publicly commenting on her conservatorship battle.

 In an Instagram post shared amid the singer’s attempts to regain control of her personal affairs, Spears lashed out at the unnamed party after seeing them discuss her situation elsewhere.
+One day later (17 July), she name-checked her sister in a furious post, criticising her “so-called support system”.

 “There’s nothing worse than when the people closest to you who never showed up for you post things in regard to your situation whatever it may be and speak righteously for support,” she wrote on Instagram.